 When the score is even, the serving team’s server stays at the right-side court during serving and receiving, and at the left-side court when the score is odd.
 The game is won when a team is ahead by two points and reaches eleven points.
 Tournament games may be until fifteen or twenty-one and are still won by two points.

 One of the most comfortable and familiar strokes for players between the baseline and mid-court.
 The player immediately hits the ball after it bounces.
 This shot is made from the player’s most active side and is mastered with necessary skills.

 - Overhead Smash

 The most aggressive technique in pickleball, smashing requires hitting a high ball downward using the leverage of a fully extended arm.
 Experts have mentioned that your non-paddle arm should be pointing at the ball, while your arm with the paddle should come high above your head to prepare for that striking shot.

 - Approach Non-volley Line to Hit Volleys

 Although this might be risky for faults, the volley is best used at the non-volley line where it becomes an invaluable weapon.
-Your knees should be shoulder width apart with your paddle ready and facing the net.
+Your knees should be shoulder-width apart with your paddle ready and facing the net.

-A dink is a short drop shot that comes from the non-volley line and drops into the non-volley zone.
+A dink is a short drop shot that is coming from the non-volley line and drops into the non-volley zone.
 Bend at the knees and not at the waist to prepare yourself to catch the ball.
 Since most players opt for an aggressive and powerful strategy, using a gentler technique will catch them off guard neutralizing their strategy.

 - Placing Serves Deep Into the Court